Advice and Tips

 Justified whistleblowing

-The Working Environment Act (section 2A-1, nr 2) states that whistleblowing must take place in a justified manner.
+The Working Environment Act (section 2A-2) states that whistleblowing must take place in a justified manner.
 This requirement presents certain demands on the way in which the whistleblowing is conducted and isn’t meant to limit the right to speak up.
+It will always be prudent to speak up internally.
 Generally speaking, it takes a lot to be able to say that an employee’s whistleblowing isn’t justified.

 While a justified process depends on a concrete assessment being made, the criterion for this assessment’s usually if an employee has a sound basis for their criticism.
 There’s also an emphasis on whether an employee has given a reasonable amount of consideration to their employer’s/organization’s side in the matter.
 Points here include if an employee has operated in good faith with regard to their information’s accuracy, who has said what to whom and in what manner, the kind of information being shared, its potential to cause harm as well as whether or not it’s of general interest.